laravel/docs/collections.md

 <a name="method-forpage"></a>
 #### `forPage()` {#collection-method}

-The `forPage` method returns a new collection containing the items that would be present on a given page number:
+The `forPage` method returns a new collection containing the items that would be present on a given page number.
+The method accepts the page number as its first argument and the number of items to show per page as its second argument:

     $collection = collect([1, 2, 3, 4, 5, 6, 7, 8, 9]);